-During your junior year, you will pursue advanced applications of communication via actual community-based projects and formal internships.
+During your junior and senior years, you will pursue advanced applications of communication via actual community-based projects and formal internships.
 In the spring of 2015, the department launched the Ripon Communication Consortium to prepare students, regardless of major, to be effective and ethical communicators in the 21st century.

-Communication is a broad degree that can lead to job opportunities in many different fields, including, but not limited to: government, business, public relations, advertising, media and entertainment, nonprofit, law and higher education.
-Communication also provides good preparation for graduate school in many disciplines including communication, law, education, business and public administration, among others.
+Communication is a broad degree that provides opportunities in many different fields, including, but not limited to: government, business, public relations, advertising, media and entertainment, nonprofit, law, and higher education.
+A major in communication also provides excellent preparation for graduate school in many disciplines including communication, law, education, business and public administration, among others.

 On average, communication majors complete three internships.
 More than 80 percent of graduates from Ripon’s Department of Communication are placed in their career of choice before graduation (90 percent within six months of graduation), and 100 percent of our alumni pursuing graduate education in communication have received full scholarships.

 Requirements for a major in communication: 32 credit hours in communication, including CMM 215, 348, either 336 or 352, 505, 515; and 12 additional credit hours in communication of which at least eight must be at or above the 200-level.